 1st Avenue South Widening and Traffic Improvement Project

-The project included Reconstructed pavement, widened lanes and new traffic controls from Demonbreaun Street to Peabody Street.
+August 7, 2015 – The project included Reconstructed pavement, widened lanes and new traffic controls from Demonbreun Street to Peabody Street.
 In addition to Metro Public Works’ roadway and traffic improvements project, Live Nation Entertainment has spruced up the area in front of the new Ascend Amphitheater and Riverfront Park with new landscaping, sidewalk and bikeway improvements.

 The new Riverfront park includes a 1.5 acre lawn known as “The Green,” over one mile of multi-use greenway trails, ornamental gardens, Nashville’s first downtown dog park, WiFi access, and exercise and sports facilities, including two basketball half-courts.

 April 22, 2015 Update

 Metro Public Works is in the construction stage of the 1st Avenue South Widening and Traffic Improvement Project.
 This project will provide better traffic circulation and roadway infrastructure support for the new West Riverfront Park and amphitheater site.
 The 10-acre civic park is located on the Cumberland River on the site of the former Thermal Transfer Plant.
 The park will include over one mile of multi-use greenway trails, Nashville’s first downtown dog park, ornamental gardens, a 1.5-acre event lawn called the Green, a portion of a downtown flood protection system and a 6,500-capacity amphitheater.